-The following essay, “Stewardship as a Lifestyle,” is intended to help Christians understand the stewardship implications of the choices they make.
-But first, here are some instructions and guidance on how it may be used in a small group, a workshop, classroom or other gatherings.
+The following class outline and essay , “Stewardship as a Lifestyle,” is intended to help Christians understand the stewardship implications of the choices they make.
+We begin some instructions and guidance on how it may be used in a small group, a workshop, classroom or other gatherings.

 Church councils, finance and stewardship committees, adult and youth study groups, Catechetical classes, any small group.

 1. To develop a deeper understanding of the nature of financial stewardship.

 2. To encourage participants to consider the challenge of tithing.

 3. To encourage participants to share stories of their stewardship growth with others.

 One copy of the study paper for each participant

 45 minutes, about 20 minutes if participants are able to read the paper in advance.

 1. For use as church council study, advance distribution of the paper is recommended.
 This will permit scheduling of study without unduly extending council meeting.

 2. For very large groups the paper may be presented orally followed by division into small groups for discussion.
 In such cases, provide copies to individual participants during the small-group phase.